jaclu/tmux-mouse-swipe/README.md

 ## Recent Changes

-- If the drag start was not detected a notification will be displayed
+- Added notifications when drag start was missed and when a cchange can't be made due to only one Window/Session
 - Code cleanup

 ## Installation